 Is a dedicated co-working space in Paris where young freelancers can collaborate and be more productive and a place where you can host your next workshop.

 ‘La Mutinerie’ is was created by a group of young freelancers fed up with the solitude of working from home.
 Their goal was to create a co-working environment that would improve your productivity and be a space where you could collaborate with other like-minded individuals.
-Like most co-working work spaces, it has all the usual amenities including WI-FI, a scanner, a printer and even has lockers and private areas to make phone calls so you don’t disturb other people trying to work.
-If you need a place to host an even, conference or workshop, you can do that here too.
+Like most co-working work spaces, it has all the usual amenities including WI-FI, a scanner, a printer and even has lockers and private areas to make phone calls, so you don’t disturb other people trying to work.
+If you need a place to host an event, conference or workshop, you can do that here too.
 Located on the Rue de Meaux in the 19th arrondissement, subscriptions range from €30-€390 for the month.

 Address:29 rue de Meaux 19e Paris

 Nearest Metro station: Metro: Bolivar or Colonel Fabien sira cha